nitesh-19/Pong-Multiplayer/README.md

 ![img.png](img.png)
 <br>

-Tweak the settings using Settings.py file
+Tweak the settings using 'Settings.py' file

 ## How to Run:
 1. Clone repository.<br>
-2. Run pong_main.exe from the "dist/" folder if you are on Windows.<br>
+2. Run 'pong_main.exe' from the 'dist/' folder if you are on Windows.<br>
-3. Or run pong_main.py
+3. Or run 'pong_main.py'

 ## How to Play:
 1. Use 'Up' and 'Down' arrow keys to move your paddle.<br>